nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **How to intepret the each command's format**:

-We will follow the following convention for each command's format:
+You should follow the following convention for each command's format:

 `COMMAND_WORD PARAMETERS [OPTIONAL_PARAMETERS]`, e.g. `add -n NAME [-p PROTEIN] [-f FATS] [-c CARBS] [-d DATE]`.

 * `COMMAND_WORD` is the name of the command to be executed, and is always the first word in the *command*.

-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+* Words in `UPPER_CASE` are the parameters to be supplied by you.<br>
   e.g. in `add -n NAME -p PROTEIN`, `NAME` and `PROTEIN` are parameters which can be used as `add bacon -p 200`.

 * Prefixes that precede parameters represent flags that indicate which parameter is being referenced.
 Parameters that are not preceded by a flag are denoted as flag-less parameters.
 For simplicity, the [flag + parameter input] together will be referenced as a single parameter.<br>